This article originally appeared on VICE Asia.

-On the Easter morning of April 21, bomb explosions in eight locations in Colombo, Sri Lanka, left at least 290 people dead and over 500 injured.
+On Easter morning, April 21, bomb explosions in eight locations in Colombo, Sri Lanka, left at least 290 people dead and over 500 injured.

-The reportedly coordinated bomb blasts, which targeted mainly Catholic churches and luxury hotels across the island country, claimed the lives of mostly Sri Lankan Christians and foreign tourists.
+The reportedly coordinated bomb blasts that targeted mainly Catholic churches and luxury hotels across the island country, claimed the lives of mostly Sri Lankan Christians and foreign tourists.
 Experts and analysts are calling the bombings one of the bloodiest attacks in the country since the civil war ended a decade ago, which lasted 25 years and saw a loss of over 1,00,000 lives.

 This is what we know so far: